stefnmUBB/Collar/README.md

 # Collar

-C# UI showcase library which supports botf Winforms and WPF.
+C# UI showcase library which supports both Winforms and WPF.

 I was too bored and yet too crazily curious to make this useless thing.